titilda/appunti/Quantum Physics/index.md

 The Bell inequality must be respected by any theory that respect local realism.

-It is easy to see that quantum mechanics does not respect the bell inequality, therefore it is not a local-realistic theory:
+It is easy to see that quantum mechanics does not respect the Bell inequality, therefore it is not a local-realistic theory:

 $$
 \left(\theta_{ab}, \theta_{ac}, \theta_{bc}\right) = \left(\frac{\pi}{2}, \frac{\pi}{4}, \frac{\pi}{4} \right) \implies \left| 0 - \frac{\sqrt 2}{2} \right| \le 1 - \frac{\sqrt 2}{2}